Berdan Öztürk

-Berdan Öztürk is a Turkish politician from the Peoples' Democratic Party (HDP), who has served as a Member of Parliament for the electoral district of Ağrı since 7 June 2015.
+Berdan Öztürk (born 1 May 1980 in Tutak) is a Turkish politician of Kurdish descent who is from the Peoples' Democratic Party (HDP), who has served as a Member of Parliament for the electoral district of Ağrı since 7 June 2015.

 Early life and career

 Öztürk graduated from Marmara University Faculty of Law.
 After a year in legal work experience, he pursued a master's degree in the University of London, specialising in International Arbitration and Commercial Law.
 He is a freelance lawyer since 2011 and is currently pursuing a Doctorate.

 Political career

 In the June 2015 general election, Öztürk was elected as a Member of the Grand National Assembly of Turkey representing the Peoples' Democratic Party (HDP) for Ağrı.
 He was re-elected in the snap elections of November 2015 general elections, and the 2018 parliamentary elections.
 During the 8th congress of the Democratic Society Congress (DTK) on the 16 September 2017, he and Leyla Güven were elected its Co-Chairs.